mdex-geek/to_do_list/README.md

 # to_do_list

-A new Flutter project. you can create a task delete it and reorder it according to your preference
+A new Flutter project. you can create a task delete it and reorder it according to your preference and you can store you task data in your local storage

+## 🏗️build with
+-> Flutter for UI
+-> Hive for local storage

 ## video